-"Regular cardiovascular screening is important because it helps you detect risk factors in their earliest stages,” said Barry A. Franklin, Ph.D., director of Preventive Cardiology and Rehabilitation at William Beaumont Hospital in Royal Oak, Mich., and an American Heart Association volunteer.
+"Regular cardiovascular screening is important because it helps you detect risk factors in their earliest stages,” said Barry A. Franklin, Ph.D., director at William Beaumont Hospital in Royal Oak, Mich., and an American Heart Association volunteer.
 “This way, you can treat the risk factor with lifestyle changes and pharmacotherapies, if appropriate, before it ultimately leads to the development of cardiovascular disease.”

 Few of us have ideal risk levels on all screening tests.
 However, if you do have test results that are less than ideal, it doesn’t mean you’re destined to develop a serious cardiovascular disease.
 On the contrary, it means you’re in position to begin changing your health in a positive way.

 “For many patients, screening results can serve as a wake-up call,” Franklin said.
 “Higher than optimal cholesterol or body mass index, for example, may drive home the message that it’s time to modify your diet and get more physical activity.
 When the test comes back and you see abnormal numbers, it becomes personal.
 Suddenly, the idea of making lifestyle changes isn’t just a recommendation in a pamphlet.
 It’s something that can impact your life and health.”

 Most regular cardiovascular screening tests should begin at age 20.
 The frequency of follow up will depend on your level of risk.